 In the 1990s I was privileged to interview Joe Shauer’s daughter Ruth and hear her tell about life in the Wedgwood neighborhood in the 1920s and 1930s.
-Although the café did not have a name, Ruth’s recollection was that three-two beer was sold at the café beginning in 1933, proving that the Shauers had the first neighborhood establishment to sell any kind of alcoholic drinks.
+Although Ruth did not recall whether her parents’ café had a name, Ruth’s recollection was that “three-two beer” was sold at the café beginning in 1933, proving that the Shauers had the first neighborhood establishment to sell any kind of alcoholic drinks.

 In 1929 the Shauer’s neighbor Charles Thorpe sold his property to the Jesuits of Seattle University, who at first planned to move the school out to the site on the block to the south of the Shauers.
 Mr. Shauer felt that having the seminary nearby would not be a good business environment, so he decided to move away.
 Mr. Shauer could not have predicted that the planned Jesuit seminary campus would never materialize, and that the Shauer’s former home and business site at NE 85th Street would become the center of the future Wedgwood neighborhood.

 Phone book listings show that circa 1945, the tavern’s name was changed from Hansen’s Tavern to Wedgwood Tavern, the first business in the neighborhood to call itself after the development started by Albert Balch.
 Today’s Wedgwood Ale House as it is now called, is the historic site of two “firsts” in the neighborhood: the first site to serve alcohol and the first business to take on the Wedgwood identity.

 In 1940 the Jesuits decided not to move Seattle University and so they sold their forty-acre tract in the (future) Wedgwood to Albert Balch.
 Balch’s housing development called Wedgwood, between NE 80th to 85th Streets, 30th to 35th Avenues NE, gradually caught on as the name of the neighborhood.
-After the Hansen’s Tavern was re-named Wedgwood, other businesses began calling themselves Wedgwood.
+After the Hansen’s Tavern was re-named Wedgwood Tavern circa 1945, other businesses began calling themselves Wedgwood.

 The Fiddler’s Inn comes next